PeriHub/PeriLab.jl/README.md

 in julia promp write ]
 now you can define your enviroment via "activate ." write instantiate

+to add the modules you can use

+add MPI
+add NearestNeighbors
+add Logging
+add YAML
+add CSV
+add DataFrames
+add Exodus
+add LinearAlgebra

 ```

 ```
+If you want to define it in an initialise file use

 import Pkg
 Pkg.add("MPI")
 Pkg.add("NearestNeighbors")